Hashiq-M/Form-Validator/README.md

-Hello there !!!
+Hello there Folks!!!

 *This file application uses VLOOKUP for validating the excel files

 *Using the setup file u can build the application that uses cx freeze

-*For that right click holding shift button on the same folder as u have these files and make sure to install the necessary packages they openpyxl and cxfreeze
+*For that right click holding shift button on the same folder as u have these files and make sure to install the necessary packages they are openpyxl and cxfreeze

 *after successfull building u can find the python.exe with necessary files